openstack/freezer/FAQ.rst

 1)  **What is freezer**?
-    Is a tool to automate data backup and restore process using OpenStack Swift and/or other media storage
+    Is a tool to automate data backup and restore procedure, it uses OpenStack Swift as the default sorage but local mounted nfs filesystems and ssh upload are also supported

 2)  **Does freezer support incremental backup?**
+    Two incremental approach has choosen:
-    Yes.
-Incremental backup are done using GNU tar incremental features
+    1) Using GNU tar incremental features
+    2) An rsync like pure python implementation

 3)  **Does freezer check the file contents to establish if a file was modified?**
-    Freezer check for changes at mtime and ctime in every file inode to evaluate if a file changed or not.
+    Using the tar approach, Freezer check for changes at mtime and ctime in every file inode to evaluate if a file has changed or not.
+    Using the rsync approach the content of the files are checked

 4)  **Why GNU tar rather then rsync?**
     Both approaches are good.
 Rsync check